How to Run Selenium Headless in Python: Step-by-Step Guide

 In our previous example, a browser opened up and visited our homepage with the full GUI.
 For testing and web scraping purposes, most opt to run Selenium headless.

-We’ll have to add another import that will allow us to adjust the Selenium chromedriver headless options.
+We'll have to add another import that will allow us to adjust the Selenium Chrome options for headless Chrome.

 from selenium import webdriver